-Rarity of disease, with only few cases reported in literature, forbids from making stronger recommendations.
-Therefore, systemic treatment of patients suffering from myxofibrosarcoma has not substantially changed over the years, also based on the highly complex genetic changes and the lack of typical genetic fingerprint.
-As for most rare diseases, conveying patients affected by primary cardiac myxofibrosarcoma to reference centers may help to aggregate significant preclinical and clinical data in the quest for more sound scientific evidence.
-A better understanding of biology, features and outcomes will lead to develop new, targeted therapeutic strategies for this dismal tumor.
+The rarity of disease, with only a few cases reported in the literature, forbids making stronger recommendations.
+Therefore, the systemic treatment of patients suffering from myxofibrosarcoma has not substantially changed over the years, which is also based on the highly complex genetic changes and the lack of typical genetic fingerprints.
+As for the most rare diseases, conveying patients affected by primary cardiac myxofibrosarcoma to reference centers may help to aggregate significant preclinical and clinical data in the quest for more sound scientific evidence.
+A better understanding of biology, features and outcomes will lead to the development of new, targeted therapeutic strategies for this dismal tumor.

 REFERENCES